yacubus-bishcus/mantis/README.md

   * CERN ROOT Installed
   * Cmake

-__Version__:  Mantis and been built against and tested with Geant4 10.3 and 10.5, and ROOT 6.22.
+__Version__:  Mantis and been built against and tested with Geant4 10.5 and 10.7, and ROOT 6.22.
 ROOT Version must be greater than 6.18.

 EASY SETUP WITH CONFIGURE FILE
 ==

 For Easy Set up run the following lines of code:
 `> git clone https://github.com/jacobbickus/mantis.git && cd mantis`
-`> ./configure.sh --geant4_dir=/home/user/path/to/Geant4_install`

-Be sure to put the exact path in for ROOT CERN if you do not have thisroot.sh sourced in your bashrc.
-`> ./configure.sh --geant4_dir=/home/user/path/to/Geant4_install --root_dir=/home/user/path/to/thisroot.sh`
+`> ./configure.sh `

-INSTALLATION WITHOUT CONFIGURE FILE
+INSTALLATION WITHOUT CONFIGURE FILE (ONLY NECESSARY IF YOU DID NOT RUN ./configure.sh) ==
-==

 The Following Instructions should work once the Geant4 and CERN ROOT are installed: